ClearGauntlets/pubsite/README.md

 We use [MkDocs](https://www.mkdocs.org/) for site generation.
 You will need Python, pip, and venv installed.

 1. Clone this repo
-2. Create a virtual environment: `python3 -m venv ./venv`
+2. Create a virtual environment: `python -m venv ./venv`
 3. Enter the virtual environment: `.\venv\Scripts\activate`
 4. Install dependencies: `python -m pip install -r .\requirements.txt`
 5. Run a dev instance: `mkdocs serve`.
 Each time you change something and save the file, the server will automatically re-build the page.